CBMaintainer/awesome-todo-app/README.md

 # awesome-todo-app
-A simple open-source task management app built with Node.js and React
+A simple open-source task management app built with Node.js and React and ics